ibm-cloud-docs/loadbalancer-service/identify-app-resources.md

 4. You can also set the **Maximum connection limit** against your application.
 For more information, see [Max connections](/docs/loadbalancer-service?topic=loadbalancer-service-advanced-traffic-management-with-ibm-cloud-load-balancer#max-connections)

-5. Click **Add Protocol** to specify additional ports and protocols your application might be listening on.
+5. Click **Add Protocol** to specify extra ports and protocols your application might be listening on.
 Be sure that all front-end ports are unique.
 You can choose HTTP, HTTPS, or TCP as your front-end protocol.

 	A maximum of two ports can be defined at the time of initial configuration.
-Additional ports can be added after creating the service instance.
+Extra ports can be added after creating the service instance.
 Refer to [Limitations on number of ports](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer#max) for more information on the maximum number of ports allowed.
 	{: note}

 6. If you chose HTTPS for your front-end protocol, you must upload your SSL Certificate.
 Select one of your available certificates from the drop-down list.